hl2guide/better-mpv-config/README.md

 1. Extract the `configs` and `shaders` folders next to `mpv.exe`
 2. Extract the `mpv.conf` and `input.conf` files next to `mpv.exe`
 3. Delete `input.conf` if desired (custom keybindings)
+4. In the `mpv.conf` file toggle the include line for the type of GPU you use (defaults to NVidia)
-4. If your GPU cannot handle the shaders in `mpv.conf`, delete or comment out the include line for `configs\mpv_shaders.conf`
+5. If your GPU cannot handle the shaders in `mpv.conf`, delete or comment out the include line for `configs\mpv_shaders.conf`